 - Note that access point's IP from it's Static Configuration (This information will be needed when configuring The Wireshark application)

-- Set preferred duration of traffic capture
+- Set preferred duration of traffic capture (default is 300 seconds)

 - Click Start

-- If you want to capture the wired port, make sure eth0 is checked off.
-If you want to capture the radio (air) that the test client is on, check off wifi0 for Radio 1, or wifi1 for Radio 2.
-You can only have 1 box checked off for the capture.
 To determine what radio the test client is on, please view and locate the test client in one of the reports on the wireless controller such as "Clients by VNS".